aqsc/aqsc.github.io/_pages/about.md

 **2020-Now**: focus on the NPU development of Davinci Architecture.
 And exploit more algos and products based on Davinci.
 More detials to come soon.

-**August,2019-now**: lead project and team on Object detection and Recognition & semantic segmentation & instance segmentation in consumer products on HI3796CV300/3556V200/3519AV100/3516DV300.
+**August,2019-now**: lead project and team on Object detection and Recognition & semantic segmentation & instance segmentation in consumer products on series of edge chips，include but not only HI3796CV300、Hi3556V200、Hi3519AV100、Hi3516DV300，Hi3559AV.

 **October,2017-August,2019**: Pedestrian detection & Face detection in smart security camera in Hi3516EV200/Hi3516EV300/Hi3518EV300.
 			  We are the first pioneer to develop the AI network on the chip in this field.